DataDog/integrations-core/datadog_checks_dev/README.md

 ## Prerequisites

-* Python 2.7 and Python 3.7+ need to be available on your system.
+* Python 3.7+ needs to be available on your system.
+Python 2.7 is optional.
 * Docker to run the full test suite.

 Using a virtual environment is recommended.